HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 3. **Semantic data in social web applications**:

   - Platforms like Mastodon leverage structured data for identity verification.
 The `rel=me` attribute allows users to verify accounts across federated networks (<a hreflang="en" href="https://docs.joinmastodon.org/user/profile/#verification">source</a>).
   - Features like `fediverse:creator` are being used to validate content and authorship, enhancing trust in the decentralized social web (<a hreflang="en" href="https://blog.joinmastodon.org/2024/07/highlighting-journalism-on-mastodon/">source</a>).

 4. **Digital Product Passports (DPPs)**:

-Structured data plays a key role in emerging regulatory requirements like the EU's <a hreflang="en" href="https://wordlift.io/blog/en/digital-product-passport-implementation/">Digital Product Passports</a>, designed to enhance transparency and sustainability in eCommerce.
+Structured data plays a key role in emerging regulatory requirements like the EU's <a hreflang="en" href="https://wordlift.io/blog/en/digital-product-passport-implementation/">Digital Product Passports</a>, designed to enhance transparency and sustainability in ecommerce.
 These passports leverage GS1 Digital Links to provide comprehensive product information through QR codes.

 5. **Structured data for AI-powered Ddscovery**:

 As AI-powered search engines, chatbots, and conversational assistants continue to expand their reach, structured data plays a pivotal role in enhancing content discoverability and contextual understanding across these platforms.
 Key examples include:

   - **AI Search Engines**: Platforms like Bing Chat and Google AI Overview utilize structured data not only to train their language models but also to deliver contextually rich and accurate responses.
 By leveraging structured data, these systems can interpret complex relationships between datasets, improve search relevance, and enable users to seamlessly navigate interconnected datasets (<a hreflang="en" href="https://research.google/blog/relationships-arecomplicated-an-analysis-of-relationships-between-datasets-on-the-web/">source</a>).

 These capabilities demonstrate structured data's evolving role in not only improving discoverability but also in enhancing AI systems' ability to interpret and act on relationships between data, thereby creating richer and more useful user experiences.